Thanksgiving Poems

 By Joanna Fuchs

 This Thanksgiving Day poem is a reminder to be thankful every day.
+It's a Thanksgiving wish to always keep our blessings in mind.

 Thanksgiving Every Day